 |Foreign transaction fee||2.95% of the transaction amount|

-- Unlimited transactions and no monthly account fee if you deposit at least $2000/month ($6/month fee otherwise)
+There are unlimited transactions and no monthly account fee if you deposit at least $2000 per month into your account, saving you $6 per month.

 How to use the Bankwest Qantas Transaction Account to earn Qantas Points on purchases

-‘Eligible’ purchases is the key word, and the product disclosure statement has a big list of exclusions—but, in short, points are earned on purchases made through the Debit Mastercard system without cash-out.
+‘Eligible’ purchases are the keyword, and the product disclosure statement has a big list of exclusions.
+Generally, points are earned on purchases made through the Debit Mastercard system without cash-out.

 - Short-term car parking